Ever feel like you're missing out on something? Well, you are.

 LOSING THE NEXT BEST ALTERNATIVE.

-Opportunity Cost is a key Mental Model in economics, helping to ensure that limited or scarce resources are used to their greatest advantage.
+Opportunity Cost represents the trade-off or loss you incur from not doing the next best alternative to your choice.
+It is a critical Mental Model in economics, helping to ensure that limited or scarce resources are used to their greatest advantage.
 That said, this mental model is highly adaptable to a range of domains, particularly when incorporating non-financial costs.

 CONSIDER OPPORTUNITY COST AS HABIT.